pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

+We already learned what [default plugin.xml](Default-plugin.xml) is.
+Now we will program "plugin.xml" for eclipse-bundle.

 Let's create eclipse bundle and program "plugin.xml" for it.

 1. Create folder "tutorials/MyEclipseplugin", create file "build.gradle" in it, insert code: